Esri/arcgis-maps-sdk-kotlin-samples/find-route/README.md

 ## How it works

+1. Set the `ArcGISEnvironment.applicationContext` to use a `RouteTask`
-1. Create a `RouteTask` using a URL to an online route service.
+2. Create a `RouteTask` using a URL to an online route service.
-2. Generate default `RouteParameters` using `routeTask.createDefaultParameters()`.
+3. Generate default `RouteParameters` using `routeTask.createDefaultParameters()`.
-3. Set `returnDirections` on the parameters to true.
+4. Set `returnDirections` on the parameters to true.
-4. Add `Stop`s to the parameters `stops` collection for each destination.
+5. Add `Stop`s to the parameters `stops` collection for each destination.
-5. Solve the route using `routeTask.solveRoute(routeParameters)` to get a `RouteResult`.
+6. Solve the route using `routeTask.solveRoute(routeParameters)` to get a `RouteResult`.
-6. Iterate through the result's `Route`s.
+7. Iterate through the result's `Route`s.
 To display the route, create a graphic using the geometry from `route.routeGeometry`.
 To display directions, use `route.directionManeuvers`, and for each `DirectionManeuver`, display `DirectionManeuver.directionText`.

 ## Relevant API